List of municipalities in New Hampshire

 New Hampshire is a state located in the Northeastern United States.
 It is divided into 234 municipalities, including 221 towns and 13 cities.
-New Hampshire is organized along the New England town model, where the state is nearly completely incorporated and divided into towns, 13 of which are designated as "cities".
+New Hampshire is organized along the New England town model, where the state is nearly completely incorporated and divided into towns and cities.
 For each town/city, the table lists the county to which it belongs, its date of incorporation, its population according to the 2020 census, its form of government, and its principal villages.
 Cities are indicated in boldface.
 Cities and towns are treated identically under state law.

 New Hampshire also has a small number of townships, grants, gores and other unincorporated areas which are not part of any municipality.
 These are small and rare, with most located in Coös County, and cover a small amount of the land and population of the state.

 Municipal government

 Historically, the distinction between towns and cities was the form of government.
 Towns are led by a board of selectmen, who enforce municipal ordinances enacted during town meetings.
 Cities are led by a mayor, who enforces ordinances passed by a city council or a board of aldermen.
 City charters are granted by special act of the New Hampshire General Court.
 The most recent town to be granted city status was Lebanon, in 1957.
 In 1979, the General Court established new processes for towns to change the form of government, and such changes no longer confer city status.
 Towns may adopt a new charter for a representative government, such as a council-manager form, and retain their status as a town with a more limited form of town meeting.

 Generally, government forms come in several varieties: